02 Nov Use all available business tax breaks to save money on taxes

 Take advantage of a non-working partner’s income tax allowance, where possible.
 You and your partner can currently (2017/18) earn up to £11,500 a year, tax free.
 So, it could make sense to employ your partner in the business or transfer some allowable income over to reduce income tax liabilities.

 Lower rates of corporation tax amounting to 19% in 2017/18 may mean that turning your business into a limited company could save on taxes.
 What’s more setting up a limited company means you can pay yourself as an employee, yet still benefit from bonus dividend payments up to £5,000 each year which could save money on income tax and national insurance.
 You could also employ your partner in the business, if they don’t already work on a full time basis.
 Using your own vehicle for company business can be more affordable than opting for a company car and you can claim back for all your mileage through your business expense account.

 If you plan to purchase new plant or machinery, buying them prior to the end of your current financial year allows you to set 100% of up to £200,000 in costs against the year’s profits.
 Capital allowances are the allowable tax deductions you can make for business equipment.

 SQK Accountancy offers specialist cloud accountancy services, alongside payroll and VAT support.
+We’re based in Manchester and are experts in small business accounting.
 Get in touch to find out more.